Become a Wall & Floor Tiler, Study CPC31320 - Certificate III in Wall and Floor Tiling

-*Please note prices may vary if Recognition of Prior Learning or Credit Transfer are approved, please refer to our website for more details.
+*Please note prices may vary if Recognition of Prior Learning or Credit Transfer is approved, please refer to our website for more details.

 We support our Wall & Floor Tiling students to get 360 hours of industry placement.

 This qualification provides a pathway to work as a tiler in general construction or as a sole trader.